S4srihari/ECommerce-Website-Django/README.md

 ---

-Technologies UsedThis project is built using a modern stack, focusing on Python for the backend and standard web technologies for the frontend.
+**Technologies Used**: This project is built using a modern stack, focusing on Python for the backend and standard web technologies for the frontend.

-Category Technology
-Backend Framework Python, Django
+Backend Framework: Python, Django
-Database SQLite
+Database: SQLite
-Frontend HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript

 ---